SharePoint/sp-dev-docs/docs/solution-guidance/SharePoint-development-and-design-tools-and-practices.md

 <br/>

-If you need to brand a Team site with the Publishing feature enabled, or a Publishing site on SharePoint Online, you can use the  [ExportEnterprise](https://msdn.microsoft.com/en-us/library/office/microsoft.sharepoint.client.publishing.designpackage.exportenterprise.aspx) or the [ExportSmallBusiness](https://msdn.microsoft.com/en-us/library/office/microsoft.sharepoint.client.publishing.designpackage.exportsmallbusiness.aspx) method to export design packages for site templates to the Solution Gallery.
+If you need to brand a team site with the publishing feature enabled, or a publishing site on SharePoint Online, you can use the [ExportEnterprise](https://msdn.microsoft.com/en-us/library/office/microsoft.sharepoint.client.publishing.designpackage.exportenterprise.aspx) or the [ExportSmallBusiness](https://msdn.microsoft.com/en-us/library/office/microsoft.sharepoint.client.publishing.designpackage.exportsmallbusiness.aspx) method to export design packages for site templates to the Solution Gallery.
 Use the **ExportSmallBusiness** method with the small business site template, and use the **ExportEnterprise** method for all other site templates, as shown in the following example.
-In the example, note thatpackageName is a string that represents the name of the design package.

 ```cs
 public static ClientResult<DesignPackageInfo> ExportEnterprise(